Researchers predict that the Coronavirus and its variants will continue to dominate the news indefinitely.

-People and things will never be the same, particularly as it relates to the economic viability of education.
+People and things will never be the same, particularly regarding the economic viability of education.
 For years, the practicality of a college degree has been argued.

 Lake (2020) said, “…Student loan debt has reached astronomical levels in the U.S., with 43 million Americans carrying an estimated $1.5 trillion in federal loan student debt and $119 billion in private student loans.
 The class of 2018 left school with an average of $29,200 in student loans” (para.
 1).

-Lake also noted that Google will fund 100,000 need-based scholarships for certifications, and will consider these certifications equal to a four-year degree.
+Lake also noted that Google would fund 100,000 need-based scholarships for certifications and consider these certifications equal to a four-year degree.

 The lockdowns of colleges and universities during 2020 have given many introverts time to reflect on their core aspirations.
-As these institutions attempt to find new ways of marketing themselves, as well as justifying their existence, introverts will enroll in specialized programs that produce certifications in their chosen vocation.
+As these institutions attempt to find new ways of marketing themselves and justifying their existence, introverts will enroll in specialized programs that produce certifications in their chosen vocation.

-Due to introverts having long periods of reflection during 2020, they will be free of psychological baggage in a desire to take more risks.
+Due to introverts having long periods of reflection during 2020, they will be free of psychological baggage and the desire to take more risks.